Welcome to the Accord Platform Site

 Implementation in a PLC:

-The PLC method works by looking up the type and identity of the configure item.
-For example, if a Valve is configured to be interlocked by a Low Level switch the code will look up the current state (timed result) of the Switch and apply the Interlocked State to the valve if the Low Level is present. all configurations like this are looked up and implemented by the library.
+The PLC method works by looking up the type and identity of the configured item and reference.
+For example, if a Valve is configured to be interlocked by a Low Level switch the library code will look up the current state (timed result) of the switch and apply the Interlocked state to the Valve if the Low Level is present.

-We supply the PLC Runtime Library, to be copied into the the installed PLC project using PLC Editor.
+The PLC Runtime Library is usually copied into the overall PLC project (containing hardware layout etc) using standard PLC Editor.

 Data and User Management:

-The download of model configuration data to the PLC is carried out by the Server module, and it then knows the address of all the object data in the PLC and automatically.
-Server makes the object data available for all modules; HMI, Recipe etc with correct read/write properties and limits for any value settings.
-Server and also manages security so that only relevant settings are available for users.
+The Server module knows the addresses of all the object data in the PLC and automatically makes relevant data available for HMI and other modules with correct read/write properties and limits for any value settings.
+Server also manages security so that only relevant settings are available for users.

 Visualisation:

-The HMI Client is very light and is just a client of Server, and can easily be installed anywhere.
+The HMI client is just a client of Server, and can easily be installed on a networked PC.
 The configuration of the HMI screens is stored in Server database and is transferred to the client PC when the HMI software is started.
-All limits, states and security functions are read from Server and SQL, and are automatically up-to-date, without needing to update the client application.
+All limits, states and security functions are automatically up-to-date on every client PC.

 Managing Recipes & Automatic Program Execution:

-These modules are clients of Server, and can be installed separately on client PC’s, using functionality working from a managed framework with just configuration required.
-This means they work from the start and there is no commissioning overhead.
+These modules are also clients of the Server, and can be installed separately on client PC’s, with just configuration required for the instance they are being used for.

 Auditing Historical Information: